Collaborating: Benefits of collaboration

 When Alice makes changes to the document, spreadsheet, or presentation, Meredith can see them in real time and respond to them immediately.
 Both of them work on the same docs, so there's no need to go back and forth, comparing and consolidating individual files.

-To start collaborating in Google Docs, simply sign in with your Google account, click on the apps button and choose Drive.
+To start collaborating in Google Drive, simply sign in with your Google account, click on the apps button and choose Drive.

-To create a new document, go to your Docs list, click the New drop-down menu, and select the type of document you would like to create.
+To create a new document, go to your Drive list, click the New drop-down menu, and select the type of document you would like to create.